De natuurlijke wilde tuin - Belle Epoque rozen

 Of course there is also a middle ground.

-You can also allow the garden to become naturalized step by step.
-Although some plants are not purely native, they have been present in Dutch gardens for hundreds of years.
+You can also let the garden gradually become wild.
+Some plants are not purely native, but have been present in Dutch gardens for hundreds of years.
 This also applies to roses.
-It's interesting to experiment.
+It is interesting to experiment.
 Old roses for example, which have been cultivated for hundreds of years.
-Strong varieties with beautiful flowers and scent from the Belle Epoque period or even older.
-English roses - which are ultimately a cross between ancient and modern roses - are also worth considering.
-They form beautiful, large bushy shrubs that are ideal for naturalization.
+Strong varieties with beautiful flowers and fragrance from the belle époque period or even older.
+English roses - which are ultimately a cross between old and modern roses - are also worth considering.
+They form beautiful, large bushy shrubs that fit wonderfully with wildness.

 There is no fixed recipe for naturalization and besides wild roses it is interesting to experiment and enjoy what nature gives you.